martininsulander/KrunnerBitwarden/README.md

 It is autostarted by kde.

 ## Usage
-To use, write in krunner "pass {three or more letters}" to list matching passwords.
+To use, write in krunner "pass {one or more letters}" to list matching passwords.

 ## Install